-The red variety comes from the Iberian Peninsula, probably from Spain.
+The red grape variety comes from the Iberian Peninsula, probably from Spain.
 Synonyms are Fernão Pires Tinta, Jaen, Jaen du Dão, Jaen Galego, Jaen Galeno, Loureiro Tinto(Portugal); Jaén Tinto, Mencía Pajaral, Mencía Pequeno(Spain).
-Despite apparently suggesting synonyms or morphological No similarities with the varieties Juan Garcia.
-Jaén Tinto and Loureiro Tinto be confused.
-According to in 2015 DNA analysis is a presumably natural cross between Alfrocheiro x Patorra, The variety was first mentioned in the province of León in northwestern Spain towards the end of the 19th century, from where it is believed to have come.
-It is believed that it was brought by pilgrims on their way back from Santiago de Compostela to Portugal in the Dão region.
-Many genetic varieties of the variety in Spain indicate a Spanish origin, which is regarded as an indication of the place of origin.
+It must not be confused with the varieties Juan García, Jaén Tinto and Loureiro Tinto, despite the fact that synonyms or morphological similarities appear to indicate this.
+According to DNA analyses carried out in 2015, it is probably a natural cross between Alfrocheiro x Patorra.
+The variety was first mentioned in the province of León in north-western Spain at the end of the 19th century, where it is thought to have originated.
+It is believed that it was brought to the Dão region of Portugal by pilgrims on their way back from Santiago de Compostela.
+Many genetic variations of the variety in Spain indicate its Spanish origin, which is regarded as an indication of its place of origin.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Pictures: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)